 What are the Canary Islands?
+What is her climate?
 The climate of the entire archipelago is tropical, with winter temperatures being softened by the action of the sea and in summer by the trade winds.
 This makes the Canary Islands a holiday destination during any time of the year.
 The mildness of its temperatures makes the islands a destination for water sports throughout the year.

 The wind tends to blow more frequently in the northeast.
 The winds don’t leave precipitations, but they leave humidity, which makes the temperatures are mild.
 The east wind, known as sirocco, is accompanied by calima, that is, dust in suspension from the Sahara desert.

 Is this article about what are the Canary Islands interesting?
 Discover more about them.

 What is the difference between the seven islands?

 What are the Canary Islands?
 Apart from the differences between size and population density between the islands, there are differences in relief, flora and wildlife.
 In addition, the beaches aren’t the same in all the islands: there are black and fine sand, the result of volcanic activity, like Tenerife, and golden sand.

 The vegetation varies between the orientation of the islands and the height of the same.
 In addition, the terrain also influences, since some islands are more rocky, others are argillaceous and others with volcanic terrain.